 The Associate in Arts in Art History for Transfer Degree is designed to give students a foundational understanding of art history.
 The primary focus is to prepare students for transfer into art history programs at the California State University (CSU) system.
 Students will learn fundamental art and art historical terminology, an appreciation of the creative process, and how to analyze works of art in order to articulate the historical, social and aesthetic functions of art across cultures and geographic boundaries.

 To obtain the Associate in Arts in Art History for Transfer Degree (AA-T in Art History), students must complete the following requirements:

-- Completion of 60 semester units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements. - (B) A minimum of 18 semester units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
+- Completion of 60 semester units that are eligible for (1) transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements. - (B) A minimum of 18 semester units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
 ADTs also require that students must earn a C or better in all courses required for the major or area of emphasis.
 A "P" (Pass) grade is not an acceptable grade for courses in the major.

-Required Core 9
+R equired Core 9

 ART 5 Art History 1 3

 ART 6 Art History 2 3

 or

 ART 6H Honors Art History 2 3

 ART 7 Beginning Drawing 3

-List A: Select one course from the following list ..
-3
+List A: Select one course from the following list 3

+-

-ART 26 Arts of Africa, Oceania, Indigenous
+ART 26 Arts of Africa, Oceania, Indigeno us

 North America, and the

-Pre-Columbian Americas
+Pre-Columbian Americas 3

-ART 55 Introduction to Asian Art3
+ART 55 Introdu iction to Asian Art 3

-Note: This course must be taken at Fresno City College
+Note: Th is course must be taken at Fresno City Colle ege

-List B: Select one course from the following list ..3
+List B: Select one course from the following list 3

-5
+list 5

 ART 3 Two-Dimensional Design

-ART 4 Three-Dimensional Design3
+ART 4 Three-Dimensional Design

 ART 30A Illustrator: Beginning

 Computer Drawing and Design3

-ART 37A Photoshop: Digital Visual Art3
+ART 37A Photoshop: Digital Visual Art

 ART 41 Computerized Multimedia3

-ART 42 Computer Animation 3/D3
+ART 42 Computer Animation 3/D

 PHOTO 1 Introduction to

 Digital Photography3

 ART 9 Beginning Painting: Oil and Acrylic3

 ART 19 Intermediate Painting:

 Oil and Acrylic3

-List C: Select one course from the following list ..
-3
+List C: Select one course from the following lict 2

-ART 2 Art Appreciation3
+1150 5 ART 2 Art Appreciation3

-CHIN 1 Beginning Chinese4

-CHIN 2 High-Beginning Chinese4

-FRENCH 1 Beginning French4

-FRENCH 2 High-Beginning French4

-FRENCH 3 Intermediate French4

-FRENCH 4 High-Intermediate French4

-HIST 1 Western Civilization to 16483
+CHIN 1 CHIN 2 FRENCH 1 FRENCH 2 FRENCH 3 FRENCH 4 HIST 1 Beginning Chinese4High-Beginning Chinese4Beginning French5High-Beginning French5Intermediate French5High-Intermediate French5Western Civilization to 16483

 HIST 2 Western Civilization from 16483

 HIST 11 History of the United States to 18773

 HIST 12 History of the United States

 since 18653

 HIST 12H Honors History of the

 United States since 1865

 HIST 20 World History I, to 1600

 HIST 22 History of American Women

 PHIL 1 Introduction to Philosophy

 PHIL 1C Ethics

-PHIL 1CH Honors Ethics3
+PHIL 1CH Honors Ethics

 PHIL 1D World Religions

 SPAN 1 Beginning Spanish5

 SPAN 2 High-Beginning Spanish5

 SPAN 3 Intermediate Spanish5

 SPAN 3NS Spanish for Spanish Speakers4

 SPAN 4 High-Intermediate Spanish5

 SPAN 4NS Spanish for Spanish Speakers4

 SPAN 15 Practical Spanish Conversation,

-Intermediate Level
+Intermediate Level3

 SPAN 16 Practical Spanish Conversation,

 High-Intermediate Level

 ANTHRO 1 Biological Anthropology

-ANTHRO 2 Cultural Anthropology
+ANTHRO 2 Cultural Anthropology3

 ANTHRO 3 Introduction of

 Archaeology and Prehistory

-ECON 1A Principles of Macroeconomics 3
+ECON 1A Principles of Macroeconomics3

 ECON 1B Principles of Microeconomics3